werf/werf/docs/pages/how_to/getting_started.md

     cd linux_tweet_app
     ```

-1. In the project root directory create a `werf.yaml` with the following contents:
+1. In the project root directory create a `werf.yaml` with the following content:

     ```yaml
     project: g-started